tldr-pages/tldr/pages/common/diskonaut.md

 `diskonaut {{path/to/directory}}`

-- Show file sizes rather than their block usage on disk:
+- Show file sizes rather than their block usage on the disk:

 `diskonaut --apparent-size {{path/to/directory}}`